sourcegraph/cody/CONTRIBUTING.md

 - Use `node` version `18` (newer versions causes hard to diagnose errors with `ERR_INVALID_THIS`).
 - If you changed `pnpm` or `node` version after running gradle you need to kill gradle daemon with `./gradlew --stop`.
   Otherwise you won't see effects of your changes.
-- Running `:runIde PplatformRuntimeVersion=X.Y` for the first time might fail due to missing IntelliJ installation.
-You can fix it by running `:runIde PplatformVersion=X.Y` once - even if compilation fails it fixes your caches.
+- Running `./gradlew -PplatformRuntimeVersion=X.Y :runIde` for the first time might fail due to missing IntelliJ installation.
+You can fix it by running `./gradlew -PplatformVersion=X.Y :runIde` once - even if compilation fails it fixes your caches.

 ## Using Nightly channel releases